okonomichiyaki/supercat/091-vox-cards.md

 # Vox Cards

 The bot will Secure a Vox card if it is effective or if Securing the card will take captives.
-In general, a Vox card is effective if its **When Secured** text can be fully carried out.
+In general, a Vox card is effective if its **When Secured** text can be fully carried out<#ifdef campaign> or if the **Crisis** text would impact the bot<#endif>.
 The following clarifies specific Vox cards and gives instructions for how to perform the text for the bot.

 Mass Uprising
-: Effective if the bot has 4 or more ships in its supply.
-Choose the cluster with the task force.
-If no task force, then choose randomly.
+: Effective if bot has 4 or more ships in its supply.
+Prefer cluster with task force.

 Populist Demands
-: Effective if the bot is winning or tied for first in an undeclared ambition.
-Choose an ambition the bot is winning, if possible.
+: Effective if bot is winning or tied for first in an undeclared ambition.
+Prefer ambition bot is winning.
 If only Securing for captives, do not choose an ambition.

 Outrage Spreads
-: Effective if outrage would cause a player to stop winning a declared ambition.
-If multiple options, choose whichever resource bot has fewest of.
-If unable to stop a player from winning an ambition, do not trigger outrage.
+: Effective if outrage would cause a Rival to stop winning a declared ambition.
+Prefer resource which bot has fewest of

 Song of Freedom
 : Effective if the bot controls a rival city and it's possible to seize the initiative.
 If not possible to seize the initiative, secure only for captives.

 Guild Struggle
-: Effective if rivals have any guild cards.
-Steal a guild card to contend a declared ambition or contend an undeclared ambition.
+: Effective if rivals have any Guild cards.
+Steal a Guild card to contend a declared ambition or contend an undeclared ambition.
 Otherwise use "Influence Principles".

 Call to Action
 : Always effective

+<#ifdef campaign>
 Council Intrigue
 : Check Fate to determine whether effective.
 When resolving, move agents to other cards in the court according to "Influence Principles".